Eurydia/notes-on-clean-programming-language/content/appendix-a/stdint.md

 ---

-## Conversions From Integers
+## Conversions From Integer Type

-This group of functions explicitly converts integers to other types.
+This group of functions explicitly converts integer type to other types.
-The function shares the same name, which is `fromInt`, but the final type must be explicitly stated.
+The function shares the same name, which is `fromInt`, but the desired type must be unambiguous.

-### Integers To Real Numbers
+### To Real Number Type

 **Signature**